 - 5 Ways New Technology is Changing IT Support

-Hot Topic #3 – Digital transformation
+Hot ITSM Trends and Topics #3 – Digital Transformation

 There’s no doubt that a key ITSM challenge for 2018 will be delivering against the business need for “digital transformation” – from generating new revenues (driven by technology and data), providing better customer engagement capabilities, and the need to bring corporate back-office operations into the 21st century.